M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Introduction

-To address these research questions, we design and implement M2HRI, a multimodal multi-agent HRI framework built on LLMs and VLMs that integrates perception, memory, personality, and centralized coordination within a unified system (Fig. \ref{fig:interaction_demo}).
+To address these research questions, we design and implement M2HRI, a multimodal multi-agent HRI framework built on LLMs and VLMs that integrates multimodal perception with identity-bearing agents and contextualized participation coordination within a unified system (Fig. \ref{fig:interaction_demo}).
 We evaluate the framework through a controlled human-subject study ($n = 105$), varying agent personality, memory, and coordination.
 Our results show that personality enables users to reliably distinguish between agents, recognize intended traits, and enhances interaction engagement, though its effectiveness varies with how behaviorally expressive a trait is.
 Memory significantly improves recall accuracy, preference awareness, and perceived personalization, while coordination plays a critical role in ensuring coherent interaction by improving conversational flow, response appropriateness, and reducing overlap.
-Together, these findings indicate that modeling agent individuality and coordination are both necessary and complementary for coherent, personalized, and socially appropriate multi-robot interaction.
+Together, these findings indicate that modeling agent identity and coordinating the participation of non-interchangeable agents are complementary design requirements for coherent, personalized, and socially appropriate multi-robot interaction.